How the BBMC Came to Be – A Cautionary Tale

 Lindsay Barr at Rock School for Girls, Independent Artists Cooperative, 2,003

-That’s where I came in.
+That’s where I came in to the story.
 When I first saw the building, it was clear it wouldn’t suit my planned exhibit.
 But it did offer something else: a potential hub for artists.
-Its layout included small rooms that could serve as studios, and larger ones perfect for jam space—a long-standing tradition in St. John’s where multiple bands share rehearsal resources.
-There was a great need for workspace for artists in the city, a crisis that continues to this day, and this looked like a real opportunity.
+Its layout included small rooms that could serve as studios, and larger living room areas were perfect for shared jam space—a long-standing practice in the scene at the time, multiple bands sharing jamspace.
+There was a need for workspace for artists in the city, a issue that continues to this day, and this house looked like a real opportunity.
 Kay spoke with the City and they issued a call for Expressions of Interest in potential arts uses for the building.

 Naive to the house’s troubled history, and with Kay Anonsen’s support, I drafted a detailed proposal on behalf of the Independent Artists Cooperative.
 The City was asked to consider multiple options including: selling us the building for $1; providing an interest-free payment arrangement so we could pay it off over time; or leasing it to us at $1 per year and then selling it to us for $1 once renovations were completed.
 The proposal was accepted and the City chose the third option—lease it to us for $1 a year and then sell it to us for a dollar when the renovations were done.
 Instead of reflecting this in a contract, the City presented us with the same lease that FLOW had refused—a month-to-month lease that made us responsible for the building, but did not reflect or mention any commitments from the City.

-In good faith, because we still had trust, we took the deal and the Independent Artist Cooperative (IAC) moved in to the building.
-The co-op had been co-founded in 2,002 by a group of St. John’s artists to address the lack of viable workspace in St. John’s.
-The founding board was: Liz Solo/me (performance artist/musician), Janis Spence (writer, director), Mike Kean (musician), Colleen Power (musician), Jody Richardson (writer, actor, musician), Paul Herridge (promoter), Susan Kent (actress, writer) and Annie Ferncase (potter).
-Membership was kept accessible—just $5—and the space was open to artists of all disciplines.
+In good faith, because we were dumb and still had trust, we took the deal and the Independent Artist Cooperative (IAC) moved in to the building.
+The co-op had been co-founded in 2,002 by Janis Spence (writer, director), Mike Kean (musician), Colleen Power (musician), Jody Richardson (writer, actor, musician), Paul Herridge (promoter), Susan Kent (actress, writer), Annie Ferncase (potter), and Liz Solo/me (performance artist/musician).
+The core mandate was to seek and share resources to offer workspace and programs to independent artists.
+Membership was kept accessible—$5—and the space was open to artists of all disciplines.

 Image from the IAC’s Atlantic Basin Project, photo by Jeremy Webb.

 We hit the ground running.
 Bands moved into the jam space, writers took offices, potters and actors set up studios, and community events flourished.
 We shared our resources to pay the bills and to maintain and clean up the building and grounds.
-We accessed funding and created new projects: The Atlantic Basin Project (a digital exhibit featuring international projects), Graffiti Dreams (a graffiti workshop), and Rock School for Girls (a skills sharing initiative) the first of its kind ever in the country.
-Our cooperative served hundreds of artists and dozens of bands.
+We accessed funding and created new projects: The Atlantic Basin Project (a digital exhibit featuring international projects from artists working all around the Atlantic basin), Graffiti Dreams (a graffiti workshop by Montgomery Hall), and Rock School for Girls (a skills sharing initiative for women and girls created by Cherie Pyne, Rhiannon Thomas, and myself) the first of its kind in the country.
+Our cooperative grew to served hundreds of artists and dozens of bands.
+We also collaborated with the Community Services Council to offer leadership workshops; Memorial University to help train students; Terminus 1525 to offer free community based arts programming, to name a few.

-New entities took root and grew at the co-oop: Rock and Roll Records, a collectively-run label that released 12 records in a short span; the Chromatose Anymation Festival, a video festival showcasing work created with emerging technologies; and the Rock Can Roll Independent Music and Media Festival, which was a runaway success, showcased hundreds of artists, both local and International, and ran for five years.
+New entities took root and grew at the co-oop: Rock and Roll Records, a collectively-run label that released 12 records in a short span; the Chromatose Anymation Festival, a video festival showcasing work created with emerging technologies; and the Rock Can Roll Independent Music and Media Festival, which ran for five years.

 The First Stone